nibble0101/portfolio/README.md

 # Portfolio

 This is my portfolio.
 It is a Single Page Application(SPA) built using [React.js](https://reactjs.org/) and CSS.
-It is for showcasing web related projects i have completed.
+It is for showcasing web related projects I have completed.
 It is hosted live on [Nelify](https://www.netlify.com/) and can be viewed from [Here](https://mawa.netlify.app/).

 ## Dependencies